medvednikov/v2/tutorials/building_a_simple_web_blog_with_vweb/README.md

 }
 ```

-The decorator on our function tells vweb that it is an HTTP POST type operation.
+The decorator on our function tells Veb that it is an HTTP POST type operation.

 This time Vweb parses the HTTP form and assigns correct values with correct types to
 function arguments, which saves a lot of typing (e.g. `title := app.form['title']` is